 The cuts you make to your dough can create an appealing pattern on your bread’s crust once it’s finished baking.
 An unscored loaf will have a certain rustic loveliness to it, of course, but most people will agree that scored bread looks a great deal prettier.

-Some breads – like baguettes, for example – have very traditional scoring patterns, while others are more open to your own interpretation.
+For example, some breads – like baguettes – have very traditional scoring patterns, while others are more open to your own interpretation.

 A single or double huge slash along the dough can create an opening large enough to create an ear.
 However, smaller, more delicate slashes will give your breads a far more intricate design.
 Feel free to create your own unique patterns that mark the loaves as your very own.